mbaeumer/mbaeumer.github.io/_posts/2020-11-08-spring-boot-relation-database-part1.markdown

 ...
 Caused by: java.lang.IllegalArgumentException: Not a managed type: class se.maeumer.springbootlab.postgresql.part1.Contact
 ```
 The reason for this error is a missing `@Entity` annotation.
-This annotation is neccessary to identify a class as entity.
+This annotation is neccessary to identify a class as entity in the database.
 So now the class looks like this:
 ```java
 @Entity